-The following sections describe how to configure a Java EE Web application hosted on WebLogic Server to function as a standard HTTP Web server hosting static content.
+This chapter describes how to configure a Java EE Web application hosted on WebLogic Server 10.3.6 to function as a standard HTTP Web server hosting static content.
 Web applications also can host dynamic content such as JSPs and Servlets.
-See Developing Web Applications, Servlets, and JSPs for Oracle WebLogic Server.